lizziebriggs/TowerDefenceSimulation/README.md

-# GeneticAlgorithm-TowerDefence
+# Tower Defence Solution
-Coursework project to develop a tower defence game in Unity with enemies controlled by a genetic algorithm
+Natural computing coursework mini project where I am developing a tower defence game in Unity with enemies controlled by a swarm intelligence algorithm